aimms/how-to/C_Deployment/Deploy_DataServerComm_2_Develop.rst

 The AIMMS project for running Flowshop example can be downloaded from: :download:`3.
 Flow Shop - Enable development testing <../Resources/AIMMSPRO/Deploy_DataServerComm_3_RemoveVeil/Downloads/3.
 Flow Shop - Enable development testing.zip>`.

 The next article in this AIMMS PRO series shows how to keep the end user interface active while a solve procedure is in process.
-Read `How to keep the AIMMS WebUI interactive while a solve process is running in the background?  <https://how-to.aimms.com/C_Deployement/Deploy_DataServerComm_3_RemoveVeil.html>`_
+Please read  :doc:`Deploy_DataServerComm_3_RemoveVeil`.

 .. include:: ../includes/form.def